Meet the Board of Trustees

 Chris was appointed as a Trustee in 2013.

 Following on from a degree in Archaeology and Anthropology at the University of Cambridge (Newnham College), Janet has spent the last twenty years as a cultural professional, during which time she was awarded a PhD from the University of Durham for her work in the history of archaeology and science.
-Janet has a strong curatorial, operational and strategic management background in the arts and museums sector, and is presently Chief Executive Officer for Hampshire Cultural Trust.
+Janet has a strong curatorial, operational and strategic management background in the arts and museums sector, and was the former Chief Executive Officer for Hampshire Cultural Trust.
 Janet is Executive Director of The Earth Museum, and a Cultural Heritage Consultant.

-She has previously worked as Head of Curatorial Group at the National Maritime Museum, Arts and Heritage Manager at Southampton City Council, Manager at Nottingham Castle and Head of Arts and Museums at Hampshire County Council..
+She has previously worked as Head of Curatorial Group at the National Maritime Museum, Arts and Heritage Manager at Southampton City Council, Manager at Nottingham Castle and Head of Arts and Museums at Hampshire County Council.
 Janet is a Fellow of the Society of Antiquaries, Fellow of the Royal Society for the Arts, and a Trustee of Quay Arts on the Isle of Wight.
-She also continues her research and writing interests, having recently published Darwin’s Apprentice: an archaeological biography of John Lubbock.
+She also continues her research and writing interests, and is the author of Darwin’s Apprentice: an archaeological biography of John Lubbock.
 Janet was appointed a Trustee in 2011, having been nominated by Hampshire County Council.